caiosabadin/notes/sass/tutorial.md

 }
 ```

-Needless to say, both wouldn't work expectedly.
-Nevertheless, nesting selectors inside each other, as in the previous second example given, is useful when we have a structure similar as the following:
+However, nesting selectors inside each other is useful for repetitive structures similar as the one :

 ```scss
 #menu { ... }